Computer Information Systems (ITC) courses

 Focus on current and emerging issues of recruitment, selection, training, motivation, retention and evaluation of IS staff.
 Issues include developing job descriptions, shifting demands for staffing, performance criteria, alternative approaches to training, alternative career tracks, and the role of personality types on performance.
 Influence of recent trends including downsizing, outsourcing, centralization and decentralization, and end-user computing will be examined.
 Current theory and specific practices are studied.
 Practical applications will be stressed.

-CIS 735 Neural Networks for Machine Learning
+ITC 735 Neural Networks for Machine Learning

 Artificial neural networks and how they are being used for machine learning, as applied to data analytics in the business environment.
 Students will be required to collect original data for neural network analysis.
 Different learning algorithms will be explored, including the Genetic Algorithm.
 This course will lead to a graduate level paper with possibilities for publication.